 If you're like me and thinking a little rain is fine, just make sure that you'll always check the weather before you go out, or even before you fly to the country.
 Umbrellas in Japan often priced as high as 1.000 JPY (Rp 130 k).
 So if it's raining season and you do mind to spend extra money for an umbrella, do bring one or a rain coat from your home country.

-It's important to stay around the heart of the city, but the thing is it would be better if you stay near any public transportation access—best if it's a train station.
-That way it will be easier for you to reach the public transportation.
-In Tokyo, the best opt for lodgings are around the Yamanote Line, because it's already circling the heart of Tokyo.
-Also, the Yamanote Line serves great access to the main tourist destinations, like Shibuya, Harajuku, Akihabara, etc.
+It's important to stay around the heart of the city, but it would be better if you stay near public transportation access—best if it's a train station.
+That way it’ll be easier for you to reach the public transportation.
+In Tokyo, the best area are around the Yamanote Line, because it's already circling the heart of Tokyo.
+Also, it serves great access to main tourist destinations, like Shibuya, Harajuku, Akihabara, etc.

-AirBnB is the most recommended lodging for budget travelers who plan to stay without really breaking the bank—especially those who come in a group.
+AirBnB is the most recommended lodging for budget travelers who don’t really want breaking the bank.
 In big and modern cities like Tokyo, the unit types offered are mostly apartments, while in more traditional cities like Kyoto, it's mostly traditional houses or ryokan.
 But if you love to try something unusual, you can always go for its unique capsule hotels.

-If hotels would be more than happy to keep your luggage when you arrive before check-in time, it's a bit tricky for AirBnB hosts.
-The last time I visit Japan, my hosts in both Tokyo and Kyoto refused to let me store my luggage in their units before 4pm because they said it was cleaning time.
+If hotels would be more than happy to keep your luggage before check-in time, it's a bit tricky for AirBnB hosts.
+The last time I visit Japan, my hosts in both Tokyo and Kyoto didn’t let me store luggage in their units before 4pm because it’s cleaning time.
 Luckily, there were luggage lockers to the rescue.
-Train stations usually offer storage facility in various sizes, which can be paid only with coins or rechargeable cards like Suica or Pasmo.
+Train stations usually offer storage facility in various sizes, which can be paid with coins or cards like Suica or Pasmo.